Marlene Dietrich ignites the screen in a tale of passion, danger, and desire

 The film

-The Woman Men Yearn For is one of Weimar cinema’s most exquisite silent dramas, yet it slipped past critics and audiences in 1929 amid the rush to embrace sound.
-Here, in her final silent role, Marlene Dietrich radiates the stillness, intensity, and allure that would soon make her a legend.
+Based on a novel by Kafka’s editor, Max Brod, The Woman Men Yearn For is one of Weimar cinema’s most exquisite silent dramas, yet it slipped past critics and audiences in 1929 amid the rush to embrace sound.
+In her final silent role, Marlene Dietrich radiates the stillness, intensity, and allure that would soon make her a legend.
 Filmed just months before The Blue Angel, this forgotten gem captures the instant her star truly began to burn.

 The music